Idaho Day is Coming

 Sixth Annual Treasures Tour

 On Sept.
-10 the Bonneville County Heritage Association will host its sixth annual Treasures Tour, and this year's event will highlight experiences, innovations and landmarks significant to the Idaho Falls' greenbelt area.
-Click for Invitation [PDF].
+10 the Bonneville County Heritage Association hosted its sixth annual Treasures Tour, and this year's event highlighted experiences, innovations and landmarks significant to the Idaho Falls' greenbelt area.

-10 a.m. - David Nipper will present "Greenbelt in the Past," in the Idaho Falls Library Conference Room.
-A River History guide will be given to attendees.
-The tour will then proceed to the lower deck of Sportsman Park, where BCHA board members will make further presentations:
+10 a.m. - David Nipper presented "Greenbelt in the Past," in the Idaho Falls Library Conference Room.
+A River History guide was given to attendees.
+The tour then proceeded to the lower deck of Sportsman Park, where BCHA board members made further presentations:

-11:30 a.m. - Former Idaho legislator Linden Bateman will present "Native American Life and Early Pioneer Settlements in Idaho."
+11:30 a.m. - Former Idaho legislator Linden Bateman presented "Native American Life and Early Pioneer Settlements in Idaho."

-1 p.m. - Davidjohn Stosich will present "Circus Stories."
+1 p.m. - Davidjohn Stosich presented "Circus Stories."

-Following the presentations, attendees are invited to walk the greenbelt and, using the map as a guide, identify areas corresponding with each presentation.
+Following the presentations, attendees were invited to walk the greenbelt and, using the map as a guide, to identify areas corresponding with each presentation.

 Are You Feeling Social?